MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

       1. For **Replication policy**, use the default policy *24-hour-retention-policy*.
 You can also create a new policy for your business.
       1. Leave the defaults for other fields as well.
    1. Review:
       1. After selecting **Enable replication**, notice the message **Creating Azure resources.
 Don't close this blade.** displayed at the bottom of the page.
-Do nothing and wait until the blade is closed automatcially, you're redirected to **Site Recovery** page.
+Do nothing and wait until the blade is closed automatically, you're redirected to **Site Recovery** page.
       1. Under **Protected items**, select **Replicated items**.
-Initially there is no items listed because the replication is still in progress.
+Initially there are no items listed because the replication is still in progress.
 The replication takes time to complete, it's about 1 hour for this tutorial.
 Refresh the page periodically until you see all VMs are **Protected**, for example:

          :::image type="content" source="media/migrate-websphere-to-vms-with-ha-dr/replicated-items-protected.png" alt-text="Screenshot of VMs that are replicated and protected." lightbox="media/migrate-websphere-to-vms-with-ha-dr/replicated-items-protected.png":::